>>> def simple_coroutine(): # (1)

 print('-> coroutine ending')

-construct was added to Python 3.3 has to do with throwing exceptions into nested coroutines.
+One of the main reasons why the yield from construct was added to Python 3.3 has to do with throwing exceptions into nested coroutines.
 The other reason was to enable coroutines to return values more conveniently.
 Read on to see how.

 Returning a Value from a Coroutine

-coroutine that returns a result.
+Example 13 shows a variation of the averager coroutine that returns a result.
 For didactic reasons, it does not yield the running average with each activation.
 This is to emphasize that some coroutines do not yield anything interesting, but are designed to return a value at the end, often the result of some accumulation.

-value, but returning a tuple exposes another interesting piece of data that was accumulated: the count
+The result returned by averager in Example 13 is a namedtuple with the number of terms averaged (count) and the average.
+I could have returned just the average value, but returning a tuple exposes another interesting piece of data that was accumulated: the count of terms.

 from collections import namedtuple